 Red River Hospital provides free assessments 24 hours a day, 7 days a week.
 These assessments are conducted by a licensed professional and then reviewed by a team member or supervisor.
 If it is determined that we will be able to fully meet the patient’s needs, then the physician is contacted and the admissions process begins.
 Our dedicated psychiatric staff and multidisciplinary treatment team provides medical management and various therapies designed to encompass the needs of all of our patients.
 We utilize a variety of therapeutic techniques as part of our inpatient program, including the following:

 Detoxification: When patients come to Red River and are struggling with chemical dependency concerns, we provide a 5-7 day stay in our detox unit.
 Here, everyone receives 24-hour nurse monitoring as their bodies become cleansed of any toxic substances that are present.
 For those who are struggling with anxiety, but are also dependent upon substances, this detox process marks the beginning of the therapeutic process.
-To learn more about this process, please see our detoxification program page.
+To learn more about this process, please see our detoxification page.

 Medication management: Some type of psychotropic medication, such as an anti-anxiety agent, may be prescribed as part of the process of fully treating one’s anxiety.
 All patients are seen daily by a psychiatrist in order to ensure the effectiveness of the medication and to make any changes that may be required.

-Group therapy: Our inpatient treatment programs are group-focused, with a variety of groups being held daily.
+Group therapy: Our inpatient treatment is group-focused, with a variety of groups being held daily.
 Some of the major topics that are covered in these groups include effective communication skills, conflict resolution, anger management, appropriate assertive behavior skills, and medication management.
 On our progressive care unit, additional groups and activities are held in order to assist in reality orientation.

 Family therapy: At Red River, we see each disorder as family disorder because these illnesses can have a negative impact on the lives of each patient’s family members.
 We believe that if the family is not involved, then the changes that are made during the treatment process will not be carried over into the home environment, placing the patient at risk of falling back into old patterns.
 We encourage family sessions to occur on a regular basis in all units and can be done via phone if necessary.
 On our child and adolescent unit, at least one family session is required prior to the patient’s discharge.